kewde/slate/source/index.md

 ## Source Code

-All ShadowCash source code is open-source and available at our [GitHub repository](https://github.com/SDCDev/shadow)
+ShadowCash its source code is open-source and available at our [GitHub repository](https://github.com/SDCDev/shadow)

 ## Download